Kansa Bronze Patina Timeline: Natural Non-Stick Development | Eaglador UK

 Cast Iron Seasoning Comparison

 Cast iron's seasoning?
-A layered oil shield needing heat rituals and rust vigilance—while Eaglador's Kansa patina blooms organically from alloy alchemy, gifting self-repairing non-stick, nutrient guardianship, and Ayurvedic spark in toxin-free luxury splendor.
+A layered oil shield which you cant wash with soap and constant rust vigilance—while Eaglador's Kansa patina blooms organically from alloy alchemy, gifting self-repairing non-stick, nutrient guardianship, and Ayurvedic spark in toxin-free luxury splendour.
+Bronze does not rust and can be cleaned with soap.

 Benefits and Care for Optimal Patina